 Fast Forward with 2017 Interior Design Trends

 If you’re the type of person who likes updating your home based on the latest interior design trends, then you might want to put the marble and copper home ware down.
-It’s way past the middle of the month, which means you have to get ahead to 2017’s design trends instead.
+It’s way past the middle of the month, which means you have to get ahead to the trendy interior designs for 2017 instead.

 The team at Australian homeware business company Nathan + Jac said, “Your prolific use of technology and social media consumption has shortened the gap in our adaptation of global trends, meaning we are seeing international styles hitting our stores a lot quicker than in previous years.”

-Here are the interior design trends that you may want to see in your home for 2017:
+Here are the interior designs for 2017 that you may want to see in your home:

 See videos at the end

 Cool and white is out the window, because in 2017, it’s all about the warm fuzzies.
 Warmer, earthier materials like terracotta tiles will replace the current white tones.

 Lauren Macer of Sisalla Interior Design said that unlike the ’80s, however, they will not be used as border tiles but as main features in bathroom walls or for cladding fireplaces, due to their natural matte finish.
 Without the rustic feel and keeping up with the matte trend, these tiles could add character and warmth to interiors.

 Cork is no longer just for wines.
 In fact, not only is it becoming stylish, it is becoming an entire feature in itself as it adds texture and warmth to spaces, which means that you now have an excuse to turn an entire wall into your own corkboard with all your Pinterest ideas pinned on it.

 “It’s used in coffee table bases in combination with stone tops and as solid cork stool or side table,” said Macer, adding that she predicts “cork could be used to clad entire walls in the home office and used to pin notes to.”